tastytea/mastodon-cpp/README.md

 Run `make package` from the build directory to generate a DEB/RPM package.

 RPM packages are untested and DEB packages are tested sporadically.
-To use the DEB package on stretch, you will need libcurlpp0(https://packages.debian.org/de/libcurlpp0) from buster.
+To use the DEB package on stretch, you will need [libcurlpp0](https://packages.debian.org/de/libcurlpp0) from buster.

+Prebuilt packages for x86_64(amd64) are provided with each release.

 ### Other